Troubleshooting audio playback & AirPod issues (iOS, macOS)

 AirPods jumping from iPhone to Mac is caused by Apple's automatic device switching, not Flow.

-2. Switch back manually if AirPods jump to your Mac — move them back to your iPhone.
-This often stabilizes future sessions.
+4. Move AirPods back to your iPhone manually if they jump to your Mac — this often stabilizes future sessions.

 Dictate a test phrase.
 If AirPods stay connected to your intended device, this step worked.